canonical/observability/decision-records/2024-12-03--creating-issues-in-github-and-jira.md

   else.
 However, this is almost never the case.
 If you are unsure - ask @simskij or @sed-i.
 - Issues of the story/enhancement type should have a title that describes the work to be done in the _imperative modus_, i.e "Add a bip to the bop", rather than "We should add a bip to the bop"
-- Issues of the bug type should have a title that describes the bug occuring, written in this format: "When <condition> then <outcome>".
+- Issues of the bug type should have a title that describes the bug occuring, preferably written in this format: "When <condition> then <outcome>".
 - Issue titles should _not_ contain any prefixes or namespaces, instead this should be part of the problem statement.
 I.e. "Write a document explaining the topic" rather than "[doc/explanation] Topic".